 (7) For the purposes of this Act, an investigator as defined in the Medicines and Poisons Act 2014 section 3 is authorised to supply, obtain or possess a prohibited drug if the drug is supplied, obtained or possessed in the course of conducting an investigation under that Act.

-[Section 5B inserted by No. 13 of 2014 s.
+[Section 5B inserted: No. 13 of 2014 s.
 169.]

 Part II — Offences relating to prohibited drugs and prohibited plants